daT7F4/GranTurismoVisualizer/README.md

 Go to the folder with the terminal

-Compile the program with g++ or any compile you want, remember to link SFML or it won't work
+Compile the program with g++ or any compiler you want, remember to link SFML or it won't work

 Run the executable